buildbot/buildbot/master/docs/manual/cfg-global.rst

 Manhole
 ~~~~~~~

-.. bbcfg:: manhole
+.. bb:cfg:: manhole

-If you set :bbcfg:`manhole` to an instance of one of the classes in
+If you set :bb:cfg:`manhole` to an instance of one of the classes in
 ``buildbot.manhole``, you can telnet or ssh into the buildmaster
 and get an interactive Python shell, which may be useful for debugging
 buildbot internals.
 It is probably only useful for buildbot